arunksoman/FaceLivenessRecognition/Project/docs.md

 ```

 If these things not throwing any error our virtual environment is ready for doing this project.
 If this throws some error like <span style="color: red">**DLL file missing**</span> please contact me.

+## Dataset Preparation

+1. Run **capture_video.py** file.
+After running this file you can see your face on a window.
+You have to move your face back and forth as well as change your angle of face infront of camera. it will save your video on the folder named **Videos in avi format**.
+2. Copy that video to your mobile phone.
+Play that video before your camera while running same program(**capture_video.py**).
+Do not forgot to <span style="color:red">**write/ notedown names of those files.**</span>
+3. Now the video played from your phone is a kind of fake image since your live appearance is not before your camera.
+So Now we have to create our dataset using these steps.
+4. For more accuracy you can use different camera sensors (say camera of your mobile phone) in order to capture video.
+Then you have to store those videos on your folder Videos(notedown this video as real).
+Then Play this video on phone and capture that video using **capture_video.py** script.
+5. Another ways to improve accuracy is you have to choose diffrent lighting conditions for taking those videos as well as people with diffrent skin tones.
+We are using a shallow convolutional neural network, so our each class(Real/ Fake) can have upto 8k-10k images.